CPM Mechanics: Must Reading for CM Educators/Trainers

 Written Materials Are Watered Down

-On an admittedly symbolic level, consider the size of the subject text, CPM Mechanics.
+An admittedly superficial guage, consider the size of the subject text, CPM Mechanics.
 It is nearly 500 pages in length, has over 225 illustrations, and is appended by five White Papers, adding another 125 pages!

 All of that, just to explain the underlying mechanics of the Critical Path Method.
 That does not include any discussion of how to design, develop, maintain, or use the CPM schedule as part of Project Time Management.
 Those are the subjects of three other texts!
 No, this one book, CPM Mechanics, covers JUST the dry mechanics of the Critical Path Method.